 By the numbers

-• 20,000+.
-The number of volunteer hours contributed in service to the University by UMRA members in 2018.
+20,000+.
+The estimated number of volunteer hours contributed in service to the University by UMRA members annually (pre-COVID).

-• 50,000+.
-The number of volunteer hours contributed in service to the community at large by UMRA members in 2018.
+50,000+.
+The estimated number of volunteer hours contributed in service to the community at large by UMRA members annually (pre-COVID).

-• $5,000.
-Grants of up to $5,000 each are available to U of M retirees through the competitive Professional Development Grants for Retirees program, administered by UMRA and the Office of the Vice President for Research.
+$5,000.
+Grants of up to $5,000 each are available to University retirees through UMRA’s competitive Professional Development Grants for Retirees program.

-• 8.
-The number of newsletters UMRA publishes annually (September–May) and distributes by mail and online at umra.umn.edu/newsletters.
+8. The number of newsletters UMRA publishes annually (September–May) and distributes by mail, email, and online at umra.umn.edu/newsletters.

-In addition to its eight monthly programs, UMRA offers a variety of group activities, including:
+In addition to monthly programs, UMRA offers a variety of other opportunities to get involved, including: